marlonajgayle/Net5WebTemplate/src/Content/README.md

 ### Instructions
 1. Install the latest [.NET Core 5 SDK](https://dotnet.microsoft.com/download).
 2. Run `dotnet new --install Net5WebTemplate` to install the project template
-3. Then create a folder for your solution and cd into it.
+3. Then navigate to the location you would like to create to project
-4. Run `dotnet new net5webtemplate --name "MyProject"` to create a new project
+4. Run `dotnet new net5webtemplate -o "MyProject"` to create a new project

+### Database Setup
+To setup the SQL Server database following the instrcutions below:
+1. Reveiw the connection string in appsettings.Local.json and update the database name.
-5. Run `dotnet ef migrations add Initial --context <ProjectName>DbContext` to add migation with EF Core
+2. Run `dotnet ef migrations add Initial --context <ProjectName>DbContext` to add migation with EF Core
-6. Run `dotnet ef database update Initial` to create application database.
+3. Run `dotnet ef database update Initial` to create application database.

 ## Technologies and Third Party Libraries
 * .NET 5